 It is also very important that you update your Expression of Wish Form when your circumstances change – for example if you get married or have children.

-If you join the DC section of the Scheme and then decide it is not the right choice for you, you can leave at any time.
+If you join the DC Section and then decide it is not the right choice for you, you can leave at any time.

-Please be aware that if you choose to opt out, because of automatic enrolment requirements the Company may be required to re-enrol you later (although you will be able to opt out again if you want).
+Please be aware that (as noted above) if you choose to opt out, because of Automatic Enrolment requirements the Company may be required to re-enrol you later (although you will be able to opt out again if you want).

-You can choose to opt out of the Scheme by downloading and completing the Opt Out Form from the Forms section of this website.
+You can choose to opt out of the Scheme by downloading and completing the Opting Out of The DC Section Form.
 Please be aware that:

 If you opt out within one month of joining:

 You will be treated as if you had never joined the Scheme.
 Any contributions paid by you will be refunded.